charmplusplus/charm/doc/charm++/manual.rst

 *value* calculated by the future is needed, the calling program blocks until the value is available.

-We provide C-compatible and object-oriented interfaces for using futures, by means of the following functions:
+We provide both C-compatible and object-oriented interfaces for using futures, which include the following functions:

 .. code-block:: c++